 Many of us are tackling more intricate designs, such as 3-D tile patterns with multiple borders.
-With patterns like that, there’s no concrete (pardon the pun) stopping point for hand brushing.
+With patterns like that, there’s no concrete (pardon the pun) stopping point for hand brushing borders on concrete.
 Expansion joints help create stopping points but outside of that how can we brush large designs without the glaring brush marks?

 If you watch my time-lapse videos on YouTube, you’ll see me hand brushing everything.
 You’ll also hear me repeating how you need to learn to use a brush and save a ton of time on job sites.
 It has taken me years to figure out how to hide the brush marks on detailed designs.
 You can do this, too, but it’s not as easy as brushing a basic border around a room.
 But you can get there with patience, practice and a good technique.